 Patience is a virtue, and especially when it comes to hitchhiking.
 I’ve waited everywhere between 5 minutes and 5 hours for a ride.
 Do (try to) hide your frustration; a frustrated hitchhiker is an unsuccessful hitchhiker.
 Your face will (unknowingly) show signs of anger and despair and be honest: would you pick up an angry looking hitchhiker?
 It’s all about those 3 seconds you’ll have to “impress” the driver, so the best time to express your frustration is in between two cars.

-17. Don’t take rejections personal
+17. Don’t take rejections personally

 I’ve seen it all.
 People honking their horns, completely ignoring you, laughing sarcastically, shrugging, gesturing and, from time to time, actually pulling over.
-It sometimes feels like every one of the drivers are passing you because they don’t like you, as a person.
+It sometimes feels like every one of the drivers is passing you because they don’t like you, as a person.
 Your level of confidence will plunge faster than at a speed dating session.
 Therefore, try to build up a shield.

 People have their reasons for not picking up hitchhikers; bad experiences in the past (read: a smelly backpacker just who wouldn’t shut up) or simply too scared.
 Everyone knows all hitchhikers are murderers, right?
 Shield up and you’ll be fine.
 It might take a fake smile here and there, but it’s worth it if it gets you a ride!

 18. In fact, embrace a rejection with a smile and a wave

 A top tip from Magnus: Whenever a car just swooshes past me I wave and smile at it.
 Quite often that makes the NEXT car stop, because they see that I keep positive even in the face of rejection.
 This has worked so many times!
 I’ve also experienced that the car I tried to flag down in the first place apparently didn’t expect my happy waving and stops 50 meters down the road.

 19. It’s ok to get out of the car if you feel uncomfortable